About Career Services

 RCCC Division of Corporate and Continuing Education serves the unique needs and interests of our community.
 Our programs can help you to meet professional goals, develop a new or existing business, discover a new talent or achieve a personal goal.

 If you are unclear about your career goals but are willing to invest time and explore options, then meeting with one of our career counselors may help .
 Please refer to our career counseling staff link to get contact information, and set up an appointment.

 The following websites provide informative and up-to-date career information designed for the student who wants to explore career possibilities on their own.

 - College Foundation of North Carolina, CFNC

 The following websites are reputible resources for students ready to job search.

-A small job fair for RCCC students and alumni is typically scheduled for March 3, 2015.
+A small job fair for RCCC students and alumni is scheduled for March 3, 2015.
 11:00 a.m. – 1:00 p.m.
 It will be held inside the Student Center at North Campus (Salisbury) from 9 a.m. – 11 a.m.
 More information will be made available through your student email and through the College Central Network (CCN).